Beach 60th Street station

-The Beach 60th Street station (signed as Beach 60th Street–Straiton Avenue) is a local station on the IND Rockaway Line of the New York City Subway.
+The Beach 60th Street station (signed as Beach 60th Street–Straiton Avenue) is a station on the IND Rockaway Line of the New York City Subway.
 Located in Queens on the Rockaway Freeway at Beach 60th Street, it is served by the A train at all times.
 The station opened in 1892, and was rebuilt in 1942 as an elevated station.

 History

 Beach 60th Street–Straiton Avenue was originally built by the Long Island Rail Road along the Rockaway Beach Branch as Straiton Avenue, also known as Arverne–Straiton Avenue in 1892 as part of a quarrel between the LIRR and New York lawyer and developer Remington Vernam over the original Arverne station on Gaston Avenue.
 It also served as a trolley stop of the Ocean Electric Railway.

 The station was rebuilt as an elevated station, which opened on April 10, 1942.
 The station was purchased by New York City on October 3, 1955, along with the rest of the Rockaway Beach Branch and Far Rockaway Branch west of Far Rockaway, after a fire on the line's crossing over Jamaica Bay in 1950.
 Now operated by the New York City Transit Authority, it reopened as a subway station along the IND Rockaway Line on June 28, 1956.

 The station was renovated in 2010.